 Are you interested in remodeling your backyard with a retaining wall or fence?

 It is true that many backyard retaining wall projects will require a city permit.
-City of San Diego retaining wall permits are required for complex structures.
-However, with just a little bit of knowledge and expertise, you can still make this project work for your property in a snap.
+City of San Diego retaining wall permits are required for complex structures to ensure safety and compliance.
+However, with just a little bit of knowledge and expertise, you can still have a fast, affordable and efficient process.

 There are many different types of retaining walls.
 Some of these include concrete walls that are poured into place.
-Other walls that are common are sheet pile walls or masonry block walls, but there are many others.
+Additional common types include tiered or multi-level retaining walls, sheet pile walls or masonry block walls, and many more.

 Each of these walls can be designed for a specific purpose depending on the owner’s needs.
-For owners who need a larger or taller wall, it may be necessary to involve an engineer or other specialist before construction.
+For owners who need a larger or taller wall, it is often necessary to involve an engineer or other specialist before construction.

-If you are hoping to build a retaining wall to change or remodel your property, you may need to think about obtaining a permit.
+If you are hoping to build a retaining wall to change or remodel your property, it’s time to think about obtaining a permit.
 It is not always the case that you will need a permit, but it is essential to think about.

 Generally speaking, a permit is typically required by local municipalities when major alterations to a property structure take place.